mayurimhetre/Pedestrian-Dwell-Time-Prediction/README.md

 Two approaches were implemented:

 #### 🔹 Static Measurement Lines
-- Fixed lines near the platform edge
+- Fixed lines near the platform edge (approx. 1.5 meters from the platform edge)
 - Classified passengers based on crossing direction
 - Simple but limited in adaptability